 Known as ‘the gateway to the Island’ and a popular destination for families, Ryde Harbour lies next to long sandy beaches where you can hire everything you need for a day on the beach, as well as kayak and paddleboard hire.
 It is only minutes away from restaurants, a bowling alley, swimming pool, fun fair and a boating lake.

 Ryde Esplanade runs the full length of the seafront, followed by the promenade along the sea wall, which passes the Canoe Lake and reaches as far as Puckpool Park to the east.

 Connections to Portsmouth and Southsea are within easy walking distance.
-The harbour dries and is only accessible to vessels approximately 2.5 hours before and 2 hours after High Water Portsmouth for a boat with a one-metre draught.
-Available Depth is up to two metres on Spring tide.
+The harbour dries and is only accessible to vessels approximately 2 hours before and 2 hours after High Water Portsmouth for a boat with a one metre draught.
 Ryde Harbour Master can be contacted on VHF Ch.
 80 Call Sign ‘Ryde Marina’ and will provide directions and assist in berthing your vessel .

 Approaching Ryde Marina from the east, beware of Ryde Sands (dries), either pass north of No Man’s Land Fort or use the inshore passage between the fort and Ryde Sands beacons (lit port hand markers).
 Three Starboard hand markers and three Port hand marker mark the drying demarcation channel at 197º across Ryde Sands; these are unlit buoys.
 Keep well clear of the hovercraft manoeuvring between Ryde Pier and the harbour, and the Wightlink high-speed ferries from and to Ryde Pier Head.

 Please note, information in this publication is to be used as a guide only and not for navigation.